 The Absolute Best Things To Do In Haeundae

-The second-largest city in South Korea, Busan has so much to offer, and Haeundae Beach is the largest and most popular beach in the port city.
+Busan is the second-largest city in South Korea and has many things to offer, including Haeundae Beach, the largest and most popular beach in the port city.

 How to get to Haeundae Beach